aag76/A02/README.md

    - they can be merged through version control git

 Glossary
-  Branch -
-  Clone -
-  Commit -
-  Fetch -
-  GIT -
-  Github -
-  Merge -
-  Merge conflict -
-  Push -
-  Pull -
-  Remote -
-  Repository -
+  Branch - A version of a project that operates parallel to the master brancnh which allows for isolated work without affecting the master branch's code
+  Clone - A local copy of a repo from a remote source which is usually github Commit - Saved changes to a project with a descriptive message usually ready to be pushed Fetch - downloading data from a repo without merging GIT - version control system used to track source code changes Github - cloud based hosting service for git repos with collaboration and sharing Merge - combining changes among branches
+  Merge conflict - Whenn merges can't be done due to incompatible changes Push - sending commit history with data to remote repo Pull - updating local branch with remote repo changes Remote - version of a repo hosted on a server like github Repository - project folder managed by git that contains all files, history and all branches